-Are you moving to Texas?
-Thinking about it?
+Are you moving to Texas or thinking about it?
 Welcome!

-If you have a child with a disability or special health care needs, you probably have a lot of questions about what to expect.
-You may want to know about your child’s insurance, medical care, services, school, equipment and more.
+If you have a child with a disability or special health care needs, you probably have many questions about what to expect.
+You may want to know about your insurance, medical care, services, school, equipment and more.

 Change is hard, especially a big move, and every state is different.
-Not all types of services are available in all states.
+Not all types of services are available in every state.
 We’ve talked to other parents and have some advice to help you prepare.

-Parents of children with disabilities or special health care needs often say how much it has helped them to find parents like them.
-Sometimes they found them in person, but in a big state like Texas, there are other ways to feel less alone.
-Online groups can also connect you with parents
+Parents of children with disabilities or special health care needs often say how much it helps them to find parents like them.
+Sometimes they find other parents in person, but in a big state like Texas, there are other ways to feel less alone.
+Online groups can also connect parents with other parents.

 Other parents might have tips, ideas and answers for you.
 They might know what doctor or specialist you can visit.
-They might know who to contact at a certain program.
-They might know who to call if your child isn’t getting the services they need.
+They might know who to contact at a certain program or who to call if your child isn’t getting needed services.
 They can be there to listen.
-If you don’t know many people in Texas, check out our connecting with other parents page for ideas on where to start.
+If you don’t know many people in Texas, check out our Connecting with Other Parents page for ideas on where to start.

-Statewide organizations such as, Texas Parent to Parent, NAMI (National Alliance on Mental Illness), Easterseals of Central Texas, and Autism Society of Texas connect parents with each other and with resources, groups, events and more.
+Statewide organizations like Texas Parent to Parent and Partners Resource Network connect parents and with resources, groups, events and more.

 We asked parents who moved here to share their surprises and challenges.